KCAD Library Mission

 The KCAD Library collections provide a curated diverse body of scholarly resources for students pursuing degrees in art education, art history, fine art and across numerous fields of design, including graphic design, industrial design, interior design, furniture design, metals and jewelry, and digital media.
 The collections also support graduate level research in architecture, art education, collaborative design, and visual and critical studies.

 Being a college that is part of FSU, KCAD students, faculty and staff benefit from shared access to the numerous online databases, eBooks, reference and streaming video resources maintained by FLITE.
-The current KCAD print collections number +28,000 volumes.
+The current KCAD print collections number is +28,000 volumes.

 The KCAD Library provides essential services such as Interlibrary loan and MeLCat, a Michigan based resource sharing consortium.
 Two professional academic librarians provide onsite services to students and faculty which include: Reference and research assistance, library instruction, subject liaison and course reserves.